Lima Memorial Health System Logo

 Testing is usually done in one of two ways.
 For a nasopharyngeal test, you will be asked to cough before the test begins and then tilt your head back slightly.
 A sterile, cotton-tipped swab is gently passed through a nostril and into the nasopharynx.
 This is the uppermost part of the throat, behind the nose.
 The swab is left in place for several seconds, rotated, and removed.
 This same procedure may be done on your other nostril.

 For an anterior nasal test, the swab will be inserted into your nostril no more than 3/4 of an inch (2 centimeters).
-The swab will be rotated 4 times while pressing against the inside of your nostril.
+The swab will be rotated at least 4 times while pressing against the inside of your nostril.
 The same swab will be used to collect samples from both nostrils.

 Tests may be done by a health care provider at an office, drive-through, or walk-up location.
 Check with your local health department to find out where testing is available in your area.